 When you’re referencing someone or their work (especially when “their work” is a case study or a statistical analysis), you should link back to their work.
 And if what you’re making reference to isn’t on the internet (maybe it’s something you read in a textbook), cite the source properly.
 I did something like this in my last post (see photo below).

-You’re advised to do this for several reasons, but mainly because the owner of the work deserves some credit, and because using numbers to back up your point when a research was never conducted is rather wrong.
+You’re advised to do this for several reasons, but mainly because the owner of the work deserves some credit, and because using numbers to back up your point when a research was never conducted is wrong.
 If you say, “90 percent of high school kids today suffer from depression and anxiety”, you should back up that “fact” with a statistical analysis or case study.
-If you can’t find a statistical analysis to support your opinions, then it’s best to reconstruct your sentences.
+If you can’t find one to support your theories, then it’s best to reconstruct your sentences.
 For instance, you could change the above sentence to: “A great number of high school kids today suffer from depression and anxiety.”

 6. Be honest and genuine with other bloggers.
 Always.
-(Don’t be a dishonest asslicker).
+(Don’t be an asslicker).

 Nobody likes to be told the truth, especially when the truth is bitter and difficult to handle.
-But does this mean we shouldn’t let our blogger friends know when they’re wrong?
+But does this mean we shouldn’t call out our blogger friends when they do something wrong?
 I think not.

 But being my friend means correcting me whenever I’m wrong.
 Being my friend and a person of etiquette means nicely or politely correcting me whenever I’m wrong.